stack-of-tasks/pinocchio/README.md

 **Pinocchio** implements rigid body dynamics algorithms:

-   - forward kinematics and its analytical derivatives
+   - forward kinematics and its analytical derivatives,
-   - forward and inverse dynamics,
+   - forward/inverse dynamics and their analytical derivatives,
-   - analytical derivatives of forward and inverse dynamics,
-   - centroidal dynamics.
+   - centroidal dynamics and its analytical derivatives.

+**Pinocchio** is flexible:

+   - header only,
+   - C++11 compliant.

 **Pinocchio** is multi-thread friendly.
 **Pinocchio** is reliable and extensively tested (unit-tests, simulations and real robotics applications).
-**Pinocchio** is supported on MacOs and many Linux distribution ([See build status here](http://robotpkg.openrobots.org/rbulk/robotpkg/math/pinocchio/index.html)).
+**Pinocchio** is supported on Mac Os X and many Linux distributions ([See build status here](http://robotpkg.openrobots.org/rbulk/robotpkg/math/pinocchio/index.html)).

 ## Ongoing developments